Secodis/TSS-WEB/B_Implementation_Requirements/13_API-Security.md

 2. Shared secrets used for services authentication (e.g. API keys or OAuth 2.0 Client Secrets) MUST have the following characteristics:
     - Length min.
 32 characters (= 256 bit)
     - Cryptographically random (consisting of alpha-numeric and special characters)
-    - Stored securely according to the requirements specified in
+    - Stored securely according to the requirements specified in (11.
+Protection of Secrets)[B_Implementation_Requirements/11_Secrets.md])
     - Transmitted outside of URLs (e.g. via HTTP POST or HTTP header).
 3. For assurance class >= HIGH, external service-to-service communication SHOULD be authenticated using asymmetric cryptography (e.g. X.509 certificates or signed JWT access tokens).
 4. Authentication credentials MUST be unique for different systems and environments (e.g. test, production).